mc-wiki/minecraft-mod-heywiki/README.md

 - Adds several [commands](#commands).
 - [Link to a wiki page in chat](#wiki-links-in-chat) using `[[wiki link]]` syntax.

+It is also supported to use [MCBrowser](https://modrinth.com/mod/mcbrowser) and [MCEF](https://modrinth.com/mod/mcef) for in-game browsing.

 ~~I didn't know that this mod is kinda like *Lexica Botania* but it is.~~

 https://github.com/mc-wiki/minecraft-mod-heywiki/assets/45287180/b0650362-1fe9-46ff-83a1-48219d5fcc05